grammarly/embrace/README.md

 }
 ```

-UIPart accepts an Observable of `State`, notifies of new `Actions` and can also have `Slot`s, which is a placeholder for another UIPart.
+UIPart accepts an Observable of `State`, notifies of new `Actions` and can also have `Slot`s, which are placeholders for another UIPart.

 UIPart cannot modify app's state directly (e.g., by having a reference to a view model or some other shared state), it can only trigger an `Action`, which may (or may not) result in a new `State` passed to UIPart.